natanascimento/cisco-devnet/devnet-associate-prep/4.Application Deployment and Security/README.md

 Hypervisor

 - Software that manages the virtual environments on the Bare Metal
-- eg: VMWare, VirtualBox, HiperV
+- Ex: VMWare, VirtualBox, HiperV
 - Types:
     - Type 1
         - Directly on the Machine